Keeping OTT Content Secure: SSL, CDNs, and Encryption

 As we surpass 600 million OTT users globally, the industry encounters new hurdles.

-One such hurdle, and a key threat to revenue and business sustainability in OTT, is piracy.
+One such hurdle and a key threat to revenue and business sustainability in OTT is piracy.
 By leaking premium content to piracy platforms, attackers directly compromise the revenue of OTT services.

 The exposure of premium content also means a breach of compliance with content rights owners.
 These owners trust OTT stream providers to ensure that their copyrighted content is kept secure.
-Exposed content might lead to legal charges against the attacked OTT provider.
-These and other types of attacks cost pay-TV and OTT providers $9.1B in 2019 and it is expected that this cost reaches $12.5B by 2024.
+Exposed content might lead to legal charges against the OTT provider.
+These and other types of attacks cost pay-TV and OTT providers $9.1 billion in 2019, and it is expected that this cost will reach $12.5 billion by 2024.

-With the goal of reducing their exposure to piracy, OTT providers employ a series of security layers.
+To reduce their exposure to piracy, OTT providers employ a series of security layers.
 In this article, we'll explore the role of HTTPS and CDNs.

-TT providers rely on Content Delivery Networks (CDNs) to reduce latency (and by consequence an increased experience) in delivering content to their users.
-Unlike the main web server, CDNs are spread out around the globe, which means they will be in closer proximity to the end-user.
 This will help in delivering content faster, as the content will usually be cached or pre-fetched from the main server, preventing the user from having to connect directly to it.
-It will also help on live broadcasts, as the content producer will not have to broadcast its content to every individual user, but instead will broadcast to several CDNs, which will, in turn, help deliver the content to the clients.
+It will also help on live broadcasts, as the content producer will not have to broadcast its content to every individual user but instead will broadcast to several CDNs, which will, in turn, help deliver the content to the clients.

-When applied to the problem of delivering copyrighted content to clients, HTTPS is not the right tool for the job.
 Since CDNs typically don’t belong to the content providers, their own SSL/TLS certificates used for establishing HTTPS connections can't be used.
-As so, the content is delivered in plain HTTP to end-users, or HTTPS but using the CDN’s certificates.
+As such, the content is delivered in plain HTTP to end-users or in HTTPS, but using the CDN’s certificates.

-And even if it was feasible for OTT providers to use the HTTPS protocol to deliver their content efficiently, the content would only be protected during the transmission.
-After the content reaches the client-side of the browser, HTTPS grants no protection whatsoever to prevent attackers from leaking transmitted content without it being known to the OTT provider.
+After the content reaches the client-side of the browser, HTTPS grants no protection to prevent attackers from leaking transmitted content without it being known to the OTT provider.

 So far, we have explained the current landscape for OTT content delivery and the main security issues it faces.